BestTimesToVisit.com Logo

 nature

-As the sun dips below the horizon, casting a warm, golden glow across the Indian Ocean, take a leisurely stroll along Hulhumale's main beach.
+As the sun dips below the horizon, casting a warm, golden glow across the Indian Ocean, take a leisurely stroll along the powdery white sands of Hulhumalé's main beach.
 The gentle lapping of waves and the vibrant hues painting the sky create a truly magical atmosphere, perfect for unwinding after a day of exploration.
-Look for local families enjoying the evening breeze and perhaps grab a fresh coconut from a beachside vendor.

 food